 The Fluid Attacks domain has DKIM, and SPF protocols enabled.
 Additionally, it has the DMARCv1 protocol enabled in verbose mode for running advanced diagnostics.
-These protocols help email receptors to verify if an email comes from a trusted source, thus helping them to avoid phishing and fake emails.
+These protocols help email recipients verify if an email comes from a trusted source, thus helping them avoid phishing and fake emails.

 This section describes everything we do in our development cycle to reach a high integrity level.